Development of 5G networks in Ukraine

 As noted in the department, radiophobia is increasingly becoming an obstacle to the development of mobile communications in Ukraine, not only because of the expected 5G standard, but also because of 4G.

 By September 2020, there is information about several examples when local authorities impede the operation of mobile base stations, citing their fictitious harm.
-One of them is the city of Brovary near Kyiv, where the education department of the Brovary City Council forces the removal of installed base stations near the school, the Ministry of Digital Science said.
+One of them is the city of Brovary near Kyiv, where the education department of the Brovary City Council forces the removal of installed base stations near the school, the Ministry of Digital Development said.

 The department also added that the installation of a base station for the city clinical hospital is hindered by the leadership of the Health Department of the Ivano-Frankivsk City Council.
 In addition, the Central District Hospital of the Kyiv-Svyatoshinsky District impedes the development of communication on its territory.